jhendess/metadict/doc/concepts.md

 Great Britain).

 Furthermore, dictionaries are described by their direction.
 A dictionary can either be unidirected or bidirected.
-If it is unidirected it can only be looked up in one direction (input -> output), whereas bidirected dictionaries indicate support for querying in both ways (input -> output and output -> input).
+If it is unidirected it can only be looked up in one direction (source -> target), whereas bidirected dictionaries indicate support for querying in both ways (source -> target and target -> source).

 ## Engines and providers